nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_rest.rst

 Each HTTP/REST request must include a valid JSON Web Token (JWT) that serves as a proof of identity.
 Usually, these tokens are generated based on the `device credentials <nRF Cloud Security_>`_, and must be passed to the ``auth`` parameter of the :c:struct:`nrf_cloud_rest_context` structure.
 To generate a token, call the :c:func:`nrf_cloud_jwt_generate` function, or use the :ref:`lib_modem_jwt` library.
-Alternatively, if you have enabled the :kconfig:option:`NRF_CLOUD_REST_AUTOGEN_JWT` option (along with its dependencies), the nRF Cloud REST library generates a JWT automatically if one is not provided.
+Alternatively, if you have enabled the :kconfig:option:`CONFIG_NRF_CLOUD_REST_AUTOGEN_JWT` option (along with its dependencies), the nRF Cloud REST library generates a JWT automatically if one is not provided.

 Socket management and reuse
 ===========================

 The socket used for each HTTP request is determined by the ``connect_socket`` parameter of the :c:struct:`nrf_cloud_rest_context` structure.
 If a valid socket file descriptor is passed, this socket is used.
-If -1 is passed, a socket will be created automatically.
+If ``-1`` is passed, a socket will be created automatically.

 The selected socket can be reused depending on the passed-in value of the ``keep_alive`` property of the :c:struct:`nrf_cloud_rest_context` structure:

- * If you set ``keep_alive`` to false, then the selected socket is closed after each request, and the ``connect_socket`` property is reset to ``-1``.
+* If you set ``keep_alive`` to false, the selected socket is closed after each request and the ``connect_socket`` property is reset to ``-1``.
 * If you set ``keep_alive`` to true, the socket remains open and ``connect_socket`` remains unaltered, meaning the socket is reused on the next API call.

-However, if you set ``keep_alive`` to true, make sure that the socket has not been closed externally (for example, due to inactivity) before sending each request.
+However, if you set ``keep_alive`` to true, make sure that the socket has not been closed externally (for example, due to inactivity) before sending further requests.
 Otherwise, the request will be dropped.

-There are two ways a timed out socket can manifest:
+Timeouts in the socket can happen in two ways:

 * The socket may be closed immediately on timeout, causing ``-ENOTCONN`` to be returned by the next REST request function call, without reaching nRF Cloud.
 * The socket may be left open, allowing the next REST request to reach nRF Cloud, but the request is ignored and the socket is closed gracefully (FIN,ACK) with null HTTP response.